shyamkarla/guide-intro-to-angular/NOTES.md

 - why is routeParams inside the factories??
 - why are there blocking alerts??
 - remove dollar sign on link functions too.
+- use of setTimeout instead of $timeout bad for testing etc...
+- some problems with tight coupling between directive calling parent scope to change the title, HMM
+- changed directives to only restrict 'E'